blamson/cu_fall_2025/math-5593/lecture_notes/day-3-notes.md

 The feasible region of an LP in standard form, $Ax=b, x \geq 0$ is the intersection of an affine subspace with a convex cone/the first orthant.

-## Visualizations
+## Visualization Example

 uhhhhhh, refer to the written notes for the actual visuals.

-Scratchy latex work
+Scratchy latex work.

+Setup:

 $x_1 + 2x_2 + 3x_3 = 6$